Pcari/tictactoe/README.md

 # tictactoe

 Taken a course from Udemy.com to better understand the concepts of:
-C++ Game Programing
+C++ Game Programing,
-Game Logic
+Game Logic,
-SFML Programming
+SFML Programming,
 and
 Game Mechanics